AdobeDocs/app-builder/src/pages/resources/journaling-events/lesson2.md

 # Lesson 2: Create the Event Consumer using Journaling API

 In this lesson, we will do the follow steps:
-- Create an event consumer using Project Firefly template.
+- Create an event consumer using App Builder template.
 - Use [aio-lib-state](https://github.com/adobe/aio-lib-state) as storage library to store the events from journaling api.
 - Scheduling cron jobs with alarms to trigger event consumer to pull event from journaling api every x mins.

-## Create an event consumer using Project Firefly template
+## Create an event consumer using App Builder template
-We will also use Project Firefly template to create the event consumer, this time we could use the `generic` template. in this codelab I will create a headless app follow [here](../cron-jobs/index.md)
+We will also use App Builder template to create the event consumer, this time we could use the `generic` template. in this codelab I will create a headless app follow [here](../cron-jobs/index.md)

 For enterprise developers, Adobe offers journaling to consume events.
 The Adobe I/O Events Journaling API enables enterprise integrations to consume events according to their own cadence and process them in bulk.
 Unlike webhooks, no additional registration or other configuration is required; every enterprise integration that is registered for events is automatically enabled for journaling.
 Journaling data is retained for 7 days.

 After you fire event, you should be able to verify your event through journaling UNIQUE API ENDPOINT you get from console by follow below instruction Journaling api you could use Curl command or POSTMAN to call this journaling UNIQUE API ENDPOINT to see your fired event.
 Or you can use [Custom Event SDK](https://github.com/adobe/aio-lib-events) to call Journaling API to retrieve your event.

-## Write the data into Firefly storage
+## Write the data into App Builder storage
 We will use [aio-lib-state](https://github.com/adobe/aio-lib-state) to store the event from journaling api.
 So first we’re going to install the dependency with:
 ```bash
 npm i --save @adobe/aio-lib-state